uon-language/specification/spec.md

 Is the sequence above inconsistent?
 No

 Type can be followed by a type, but a value cannot be followed by a type:
-!!str 42 !!str 42 (Wrong)
+!str 42 !str 42 (Wrong)

 if someone forgot a comma (it often happen), it can be detected.
 Here above it is detected.

-!!str : !!int !!uint !!int : !!str
+!str : !int !uint !int : !str

-In this case does !!uint belong to the left or to the right?.
+In this case does !uint belong to the left or to the right?.
 The answer is: There is a missing comma somewhere between uint and int

 start-array
 type(int)